-Ghosting is a great effect to use in sport!
+Ghosting is a great effect to use in action and sports photography!
 It gives the appearance that an object is only partially present, therefore the object takes on a ghost-like appearance.
-You can use this technique in different ways:
+This technique can be used in different ways:

 Typically, you’ll need a shutter speed of a few seconds or longer to allow for enough exposure time, but please bear in mind that with shutter speeds slower than 1/30 camera shake is highly likely.

 Here are a few examples of how these can work within your sporting shots:

 Sports are often extremely fast-paced.
 You can use your sports mode on your camera (which automatically freezes action), but if you want more control over your shots then set your camera to Shutter priority or Manual mode.

 Depending on how much ambient light you have, you may be able to set your shutter to 1/500 or even at 1/1000 second; this will allow you to capture extremely fast motion, however, you’ll need to use a really wide aperture to allow enough light into your camera – something like f/4 or larger.